Devisri-B/Meal-chatbot/README.md

 - Internal Dataset Search: Uses regular expressions for pattern matching and spaCy NLP for understanding and extracting relevant entities.
 - API Integration: When the internal search yields no results, a request is sent to the Spoonacular API to fetch relevant recipes.
 - Frontend: Provides a chat-based interface using HTML, CSS, and JavaScript for a dynamic user experience.

+## Contributing

+Contributions are welcome!
+Please open issues or submit pull requests to suggest improvements or new features.